milo168/ECE209TimeStamp/index.md

 - Training + Validation with data augmentation (domain randomization) of shifted data
 - Testing: introduce artificial shifts in test data, WITH SyncWISE correction, and then feed to classifier

 #### Exploring the Dataset
 Time Awareness uses the CMActivity dataset which contains 3 different sensor modalities.
 These modalities are video, audio, and inertial measurement units.
 In this dataset, there are 7 human activities roughly distributed equally.
 There are roughly 12,000 train+validate samples and 1,400 test samples total.
 It is assumed that the CMActvity dataset does not have any time shifts and so we will need to generate fake shifts ourselves.
 To do this, we pick the IMU modality to be shifted.
 To generate shifted samples, we first rearrange the samples into a long sequence.
 Inside the sequence contains windows of the activities of roughly 10 seconds.
 Then we shift the IMU samples.
 For the CMActivity dataset, we generated shifts ranging from 50ms to 2000ms.

-Time Awareness focuses on the audio and IMU modality.
-For our work we will be focusing video and IMU as SyncWise uses those modality.

-Time Awareness introduces at most 1000ms and 2000ms shifts in its 10-Sec training and testing data respectively, and it can preserve classifier accuracy up to 600ms of timing error.
-For SyncWISE, a synthetic testing dataset based on S2S-Sync dataset by adding random offsets in the range [-3 sec, 3 sec] is used.
+SyncWISE uses the CMU-MMAC dataset which contains 2 sensor modalities.
+These modalities are video and inertial measurement units.
+There are a total of 163 videos representing 45.2 hours of data, averaging 998.28s per clip.
+The dataset is augmented by adding random offsets in the range [-3 sec, 3 sec] is used.
 The original offsets of the S2S-Sync dataset has a complex distribution, with an average offset of 21s, max offset of 180s, and min offset of 387ms.

-S2S-Sync dataset has 163 video clips totaling 45.2 hours, which means the average period of each clip is 998.28s.
+The dataset we will be using is the CMActivity dataset since the IMU deep learning model is provided by Time Awareness.
+In addition, we will be using CMAcitvity dataset for the model and IMU samples.
+Since we are more familiar with thise dataset, this will provide us an anchor point as we will be able to tell if something went wrong.

 ------
+### Expectations
+We were able to run the codes from both paper to get a feel.
+The Time Awareness code was straight forward to run and can easily be modified to use video instead of audio.
+We expect that most of our time will be spent on tweaking SyncWISE to be able to use the CMActivity dataset.

+We believe that SyncWISE will play a significant role in error correction since we think that for Time Awareness, the model learns by feature.
+By introducing shifts into the training dataset, we think that the model will only memorize the shifts it has seen.
+If we were to give it shifts that were more than what it has seen during training, the accuracy would drop.
+This is confirmed in the paper as it does poorly pass 1000ms.

 ##### Re-run SyncWISE and TimeAwareness
 Though they provides most codes and dataset on their GitHub, it took some time to debug and re-run their codes, especially for SincWISE "It will take about 5 hours using 32 Intel i9-9980XE CPU @ 3.00GHz cores" for simulated shifts and "It will take 10 hours using 32 Intel i9-9980XE CPU @ 3.00GHz cores" for real shifts.
 Finally, we run the codes successfully and get results as seen in the papers.